framewiki/awesome-framework/contributing/index.md

     - If the changes involve creating new markdown files, make a copy of the [template file](/contributing/template.md).
-        - Add a link to the page in the appropriate place in the main README.md file. on how different types of changes should be formatted.
+        - Add a link to the page in the appropriate place in the main README.md file.
 3. Open a Pull Request into the main branch of this repo.
     - Be sure to give your pull request a descriptive name and include a summary of what you changed in the body of the PR.